cidylle/ll-stack/README.md

 # ll-stack
-A example implementation of a stack using a linked list in c++.
+An example implementation of a stack using a linked list in c++.
+Also contains a function for reversing the list.